chaos-polymtl/lethe/doc/source/parameters/unresolved_cfd-dem/void_fraction.rst

       set bound void fraction = false end

-* The "mode" parameter allows the user to choose the method for void fraction calculation.
+* The ``mode`` parameter allows the user to choose the method for void fraction calculation.
 Currently, there are two methods implemented.
 The first one is to calculate the void fraction from `function`.
 In this case, an additional subsection is required to insert the function such as:

 .. code-block:: text